ImperialCollegeLondon/grad_school_git_course/_episodes/l1-03-branching-merging.md

 The conflict makes sense, we can either have 1 tsp of salt or 3.
 There is no way for Git to know which it should be so it has to ask you.
 Let's resolve it by choosing the version from the master branch.
-Edit `ingredients.txt` so it looks
+Edit `ingredients.md` so it looks
 like:
 ~~~
 * 1 tbsp coriander